vikaslogan/facedetection/README.md

 # Face Detection
 We will build a face & eyes detection program.
-(Blue Squares: Face,  Green Squares: Eyes)
+(Green Squares: Face,  Blue Squares: Eyes)

 For this program, we will OpenCV library.